umdenes100/enes100-micropython/README.md

 4) Next, select **ESP32** as the Micropython family, **Espressif - ESP32 / WROOM** as the variant, and **1.24.1** as the version.
 Then, click install.
 5) To make sure that the installation was successful, type help() into the shell.
 You should receive a message.

-## Library Download and Installation
+## Package Download and Installation
 In this section, you will download the package and upload it to your microcontroller through Thonny IDE.
 1) To download the package, click the green  **<> Code** drop down at the top of the page.
 Then click **Download ZIP**.
 2) Open Thonny and navigate to **Tools > Manage packages...**